steveicarus/simbus/server/README.txt

 sending this command with the current time.
 The
 <name>=<value>... tokens are the new values that the client is driving
 onto the named bus signals.
 These are only the values that the client is driving, or Z for bits that it is not driving.
+If the signal is a vector, then write the bits MSB first.
+If a signal is not specified, then the server assumes it is unchanged from any previous value.

-The response is an UNTIL string as follows:
+The usual response is an UNTIL string as follows:

   UNTIL <time> <name>=<value>...